 What is Manufacturing Operations Management?

-Manufacturing Operations Management (MOM) is a form of LEAN manufacturing where a collection of systems is used to manage a process from start to finish.
+Manufacturing Operations Management (MOM) is a form of LEAN manufacturing where a collection of systems is used to manage a process from start to finish to minimize costs.
 The key to MOMs is ensuring data is consistent across all systems being used from scheduling and production to shipment and delivery.

-MOM includes software tools designed for the management of people, business processes, technology, and capital assets to meet customer demand while creating shareholder value.
+MOM includes software tools designed for continuous improvement in the management of people, business processes, technology, and capital assets to meet customer demand while creating shareholder value.
 Tying in the LEAN manufacturing, the processes must be efficiently performed and resources productively managed.
 These are the prerequisites for successful operations management.

 Key Applications of Manufacturing Operations Management